How to Get Rid of Creeping Charlie and Wild Violet

 Cool Season Temperatures 40° – 65°

-As early spring arrives homeowners walk through their springtime lawns , they all have the same question.
-“What is this strange little weed?”
+As early spring arrives homeowners walk through their springtime lawns, they all have the same question: “What is this strange little weed?”
 Bare spots left from summer stressed lawns become home to broadleaf weeds.
-Some weeds like dandelions survive the winter, others weeds like chickweed and henbit with its purple flowers will pop up from seed in cool soils.
+Some weeds, like dandelions, survive the winter while others weeds like chickweed and henbit, with its purple flowers, will pop up from seed in cool soils.
 As days get longer and soil temperatures rise the small broadleaf weeds start to spread out and capture the sun’s rays.

 Warm Season Temperatures 65° – 85°